wso2/docs-mi/en/docs/learn/integration-tutorials/file-processing.md

-# How to do file processing
+# How to Process a File

 ## What you'll build